- Task Overview

 - Write your task question prompt.
 Learn more: Become a Task Writing Pro.

 - Optional: Turn on your desired power follow-ups on the right-hand menu.
-Power follow ups include self-reported completion and Single Ease Question (SEQ).
+Power follow-ups include self-reported completion and Single Ease Question (SEQ).
 If enabled, power follow-up results will be included in your task analysis.
 Read more about the power follow-up questions below.

 Task URLs

 In a task question, you can include a website URL or Figma prototype link.
 If included, participants will be directed to this link when they begin the task.
 URLs can be added at the mission or task level.
+The prototype or website will not open for participants until it is introduced through a Task question.

 A URL or prototype link is not required for a task question.
 You only need to include a URL or prototype link in a task question if you’d like to control the starting point of the task.